icearla16-hub/the-adventures-of-the-turtle/README.md

+# The Adventures of the Turtle

-# What is our project about?
+## What is our project about?

 Our project is along the lines of a personality test (for fun, neither scientific nor pseudoscientific), likely paired with a Turtle or some kind of visual (ideally interactive?) aspect.
 Basically, a user can maneuver through a Turtle screen and answer questions that guide their path towards an end result.
 Based on the result they end up at, they're told some conclusion about their personality!

-# Function Descriptions
+## Function Descriptions

 (seperate functions - quiz, interactive function - turtle)
 - read the text file, assign the results to each of the functions.
 - the turtle: the turtle moves in response to the input from the user.
 The turtle would either stay on the route that its going on, or a different direction, depending on the choice of a, b, or c. - a, b, and c are different objects
 - user will have a choice of a, b, c.
 Depending on which choice you choose the most, you are assigned to a certain personality type.

-## Personality traits assigned depending on which choice is chosen the most
+### Personality traits assigned depending on which choice is chosen the most

 A - Despite the possibility of being harmed, you always choose to help B - You are a practical person who chooses to help when it does not hurt you, but you won't go out of the way to help.
 C - You are a focused person, reliant on only your skills to reach your goals.

-# Group Members + Github Usernames
+## Group Members + Github Usernames

   Akhila: icearla16-hub
   Nora: noralz2
   Andrea: andrealo2432

-# How our work is going to be split
+## How our work is going to be split

   Each person will complete three functions.
 We will be working on it together in person.
   - Nora: The turtle, and how it is able to move around, incorporating user input.